Prakhar-Kushwaha/Prakhar-Kushwaha/README.md

 - **👯 Open To Collaborate On:** Open Source Projects , Hackathons , Dev Events and Seminar and Workshops
 - **💬 Ask Me About:** My journey , About Deep diving into Java , And Let's Become friends;
 - **📫 How To Reach Me:** Reach me  on Instagram , Linked-In , and at Email , which are linked below
-- **⚡ Fun Fact:** I don't just write Java—I speak it.
-If Java had a native language setting, it’d be with him.
+- **⚡ Fun Fact:** Are we two beings in one—an infinite soul that dreams and a rational mind that grounds us?
+Perhaps life is the dance between intuition and logic.

 ## 🏆 Top Languages